Agoric/documentation/main/getting-started/ertp-introduction.md

 ## Amount Math

 Issuers must be able to deposit and withdraw assets from a purse.
-This requires being able to add and subtract digital assets.
-They use a set of `amountMath` functions, which are aided by `mathHelpers` functions.
+They use a set of `amountMath` functions to add and subtract digital assets.
+An `amountMath` has a one-to-one relation with its issuer's `brand`.
+Depending on the fungibility of the `brand`, a particular kind of `amountMath` is assigned on creation.
+Polymorphic `amountMath` methods handle fungible and non-fungible assets without any kind-based user-visible difference.

 In addition to math operations, `amountMath` functions check on their arguments' brands, throwing an error if the wrong brand was used.